Become a Remembrance Scholar

-- Record of sustained engagement, and commitment to improving the lives of others, on campus or in broader communities
+- Record of sustained engagement or service, and commitment to improving the lives of others, on campus or in broader communities

 - Record of personal integrity

-- Demonstrated ability to effect meaningful change or improvement within the campus or community, whether by organizing, mobilizing, or inspiring others.
+- Demonstrated ability to “act forward” by effecting meaningful change or improvement within the campus or broader communities, whether by organizing, mobilizing, or inspiring others.

 Duties of the Remembrance Scholars